 The utility industry confronted this problem about a decade ago, when it set up the Center for Energy Workforce Development, or CEWD.

-"When we started, we were looking at about half the workforce leaving in five years," Anne Randazzo, director of CEWD, says.
+"When we started, we were looking at about half the workforce leaving in five years," Ann Randazzo, director of CEWD, says.

-A terrifying prospect, because it takes almost five years to fully train a line worker.
+That's a terrifying prospect because it takes almost five years to fully train a line worker.

 Randazzo says the recession delayed the problem, because baby boomers put off retirement.
-In the meantime, she says the industry has recruited thousands of replacement line workers by promoting line work in high schools and even elementary schools, producing documentaries and setting up dozens of training programs in the last few years.
+In the meantime, she says, the industry has recruited thousands of replacement line workers by promoting line work in high schools and even elementary schools, producing documentaries and setting up dozens of training programs in the past few years.

-The industry is also looking for more women, a rarity in a field with only about one woman for every hundred men.
+The industry is also looking for more women — there's only about one woman for every hundred men.

 "Women just don't know about the opportunity, and the money they can make, if they like working outside.
 I look for farm girls.
-They like working outside, know what their responsibilities are," Susan Blaser, director of a program at a junior college in Kansas City, Missouri, says.
-Wearing a pink hard hat, Blaser is a former line worker herself.
+They like working outside, know what their responsibilities are," says Susan Blaser, director of a program at a junior college in Kansas City, Mo.
+Blaser is a former line worker herself.

-And for line work, you have to give up not only comfort on the job, but something almost vital to lots of people: a cell phone.
+For line work, you have to give up not only comfort on the job, but something almost vital to a lot of people: a cellphone.

 "Distractions lead to accidents.
 Phones are accidents, unfortunately," Blaser says.